LocLinh/LocLinh/README.md

 ### Hi there 👋
-- 🔭 I’m currently working for NashTech
+- 🔭 I’m currently looking for a fresher .Net web developer position.
-- 🌱 I’m currently learning Computer Science
 <!--
 **LocLinh/LocLinh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.